Birth, Marriage and Death Records

 In the Archdiocese of Toronto, original parish registers are not available to the public.
 DO NOT contact parishes for access to these registers.

-The Archives is not available for individual genealogical research.
-However, if time permits, staff may provide genealogical information as regulated by provincial privacy legislation.
+The Archives is not available for genealogical research.

 In the 1980s, The Church of Jesus Christ of Latter-day Saints also microfilmed our parish registers up to the year 1910.
 Most of the microfilm reels have been digitized and can be accessed online through FamilySearch.
 This website is free but requires you to create an account to access any digitized records.